Skip to content

 The Australian Glow Best guides are the editorial "best for" shortlists published by the shade editors across self-tan, face, body and the Summer Club uniform.
 Each one runs against the Match Standard v1 — skin tone, undertone, develop time, forgiveness, finish — and is signed off with a named editor and a visible Updated date.

 No brand pays for placement; every product matched is an Australian Glow or Summer Club piece.
-Where a guide routes to a beauty PDP, the retailer (Priceline, Amazon Australia or Myer) is named on the page.
+Where a guide routes to a beauty PDP, the retailer (Priceline or Amazon Australia) is named on the page.
 Where it routes to a Summer Club piece, the bundle and member-tier upgrade are spelled out.

 ● by category